Skip to main content

 Spread

-Track West Nile virus Activity for 2022
+Track West Nile virus Activity for 2024

 What are the symptoms of West Nile Virus?

 • One in five persons infected with West Nile virus will exhibit symptoms.
-Symptoms usually occur between five and 15 days, and can include fever, headache, body aches, nausea, or a skin rash.
+Symptoms usually occur between five and 15 days and can include fever, headache, body aches, nausea, or a skin rash.
 These symptoms can last for several weeks to months.
 One in 150 people infected with the virus will become severely ill.
 Severe symptoms include high fever, muscle weakness, neck stiffness, coma, paralysis, and possibly death.

 How do people and animals get West Nile virus?

 West Nile virus is transmitted to people and animals (birds and horses) by infected mosquitoes.
-There are more than a dozen species of mosquitoes in Los Angeles, but only a few species of mosquitoes carry the virus and very few mosquitoes are actually infected.
+There are more than a dozen species of mosquitoes in Los Angeles, but only a few species of mosquitoes carry the virus, and very few mosquitoes are actually infected.

-In rare instances, West Nile virus can be transmitted through blood transfusion, organ transplants, and from mother to fetus and breast feeding infants.
+In rare instances, West Nile virus can be transmitted through blood transfusion, organ transplants, and from mother to fetus and breastfeeding infants.
 Pregnant and nursing mothers are encouraged to avoid mosquitoes.
 Consult a physician for additional information.

 Is there a vaccine for humans?

-No, currently there is no WNV vaccination for humans.
+No, currently, there is no WNV vaccination for humans.

 What Can I Do?

 Since mosquitoes breed in standing water, you can help stop the mosquito life cycle and West Nile virus transmission by eliminating standing water on your property.
-Eliminate standing water by dumping or draining water in neglected swimming pools, ponds, rain barrels, discarded tires, buckets, or anything container capable of holding water for more than a few days.
+Eliminate standing water by dumping or draining water in neglected swimming pools, ponds, rain barrels, discarded tires, buckets, or any container capable of holding water for more than a few days.

 • Avoid activity at dawn and dusk when mosquitoes are most active